-Weight belts while exercising- Positives and Negatives
+Weight Belts While Exercising- Positives and Negatives

 When you're hitting the gym or engaging in any other physical activity, you may have noticed some individuals using weight belts.
 These belts, also known as lifting belts, are designed to support the lower back during heavy weightlifting exercises.
 However, there has been some debate over the effectiveness of using a weight belt when exercising.
 In this blog post, we will explore the purpose of using a weight belt and whether it is beneficial or not.